Massive deformations of Maass forms and Jacobi forms: Fourier coefficients of and the proof of Proposition

 From this it not hard to conclude the claim. \end{proof} Note that as long as $\text{Re}(a)<\text{Re}(b)$, it is straightforward to generalize Proposition \ref{propmellin} to other $\mathcal E_{s,\mu}(z;\tau) $ than $\mathcal E_{1,\mu}(z;\tau) $.
-It is surprising that an integral transform of the massive ($\mu>0$) Kronecker-Eisenstein series produces the massless ($\mu=0$) Kronecker-Eisenstein series.
-This means that we can take the inverse Mellin transform of the classical Kronecker-Eisenstein series to obtain our main example, namely
+It is surprising that an integral transform of the massive ($\mu>0$) Kronecker--Eisenstein series produces the massless ($\mu=0$) Kronecker--Eisenstein series.
+This means that we can take the inverse Mellin transform of the classical Kronecker--Eisenstein series to obtain our main example, namely

 where as in Subsection \ref{mellintransform}, $c$ lies in the region of convergence, here the positive real axis.
 In Appendix A of \cite{Ta}, it was proven that $\mathcal E_{1,\mu}(z;\tau)$ transforms like a Jacobi form of weight and index zero.
 Equation \eqref{invmellinZ} gives a reproof of this fact using the modular invariance of the undeformed $\mathbb E_{s+1}(0;z;\tau)$ (see e.g.\ Section 4 of \cite{Siegel}), since $\mu$ is invariant.